-Our tools can help you support your clients as they discover new ways to cope with the stimuli around them and embrace their differences as part of who they are, rather than just another "label."
+Our occupational therapy sensory assessment tools can help you support your clients as they discover new ways to cope with the stimuli around them and embrace their differences as part of who they are, rather than just another "label."

 Helping your clients recognize their trigger points and identifying ways to manage them is often the key to long-term success.
 We’ve gathered an array of resources to assist you as you guide them toward attaining a better understanding of their own sensory processing.